DonMartin76/k8s-workshop/01-provision/README.md

 ```

 ## Retrieving the `kubeconfig`

+After the cluster has been provisioned successfully (I hope we don't run into ARM throttling here, this is going to be interesting).

 To be able to use `kubectl`, the CLI tool needs to know where the cluster resides, and with which credentials it can talk to it.
 ACS puts a valid `kubeconfig` file on the master node(s), at `/home/<admin user>/.kube/config`, with our above configuration at `/home/azureuser/.kube/config`.